janani848/ELEVATE-LABS-/README.md

 This task was designed to simulate a basic data persistence mechanism without using databases.
 It introduced core Java file I/O streams and promoted good coding practices for resource and error management.
 The implementation supports extensibility for future enhancements such as note editing, deleting, or timestamping.

+Task 5 – BankApp (Java OOP Simulation)
+A simple command-line banking application built using Java OOP principles.
+The app allows users to deposit, withdraw, and view their transaction history with a menu-driven interface.

+ Core Features
+* Account and SavingsAccount classes using inheritance

+* Deposit and withdraw with validation

+* Show balance and transaction history

+* Method overriding for withdrawal rules

+* Menu-driven CLI

+Learning Highlights
+* Practiced inheritance, encapsulation, and method overriding

+* Simulated real-world banking with object-oriented design

+* Strengthened use of loops, conditions, and class structures

+Technical Focus
+Focused on OOP design, simulating real scenarios without persistence.
+Prepares for future upgrades like file saving or account management systems.